ZanichelliEditore/design-system/src/components/file-upload/z-file-upload/readme.md

 ### `getFiles() => Promise<File[]>`

-get array of uploaded files
+Get the list of uploaded files

 #### Returns